-As I thought more about this conversation, it reminded me of people who handle their personal finances in a similar crazed manner.
+Many people handle their personal finances in a similar crazed manner.
 They are operating from a place of fear, which affects their daily decisions about their money and prevents them from making wise long-term decisions and goals.

 Do You Operate From a Place of Fear?

 The first thing you need to do is determine whether or not you are operating from a place of fear when it comes to your money.
 Once you determine this, you will be able to work to change it and begin making real progress in your financial life.

-- You are always looking forward to my next paycheck so you can cover the necessities.
+- You are always looking forward to your next paycheck so you can cover the necessities.

 - An emergency like a car repair puts you into a tailspin.

-- You use my credit cards to cover things like groceries, even though you won’t be able to pay off the balance that month.
+- You use your credit cards to cover things like groceries, even though you won’t be able to pay off the balance that month.

 - You do not have any money in savings.

 - Your money is gone as soon as you get it.

 Often when you are operating from a place of fear regarding your finances, it is because you are living on the very edge of your income.
 You don't have the safety net of an emergency fund, and you feel like you're not in control of your money.